Sachinbisht27/Sachinbisht27/README.md

 I’m a backend-focused software engineer with ~3 years of experience building **production systems that automate real work**.

-Most of my day-to-day work lives in Python and Google Cloud — designing services, wiring integrations, and making sure things don’t break at 3 a.m.

-I enjoy turning unclear requirements into reliable systems.

 ---

 ### What I usually work on